Skip to Content

 Getting Goo off is recommended on the product’s label, but many people ignore this vital part.

-Varying from what you’re doing, you may need to use a cloth to remove the leftover residue.
+Depending on what you’re doing, you may need to use a cloth to remove the leftover residue.

 One common problem reported is of people intentionally or unintentionally mixing other chemicals with Goo Gone.